-Access to parts of the document 4, 6 and 9 is not granted as their disclosure would reveal strategic interests, priorities and business concerns of the EU.
+Access to documents 120, 127, 128, 134, annex a of document 134 and 136 is not granted as their disclosure would reveal strategic interests, priorities and business concerns of the EU.
 As such, this information could indirectly reveal negotiating priorities, strategic objectives and tactics, which the EU could consider pursuing in its trade negotiations.

 More generally, it remains important for the EU when negotiating with its counterpart to retain a certain margin of manoeuvre to shape and adjust its tactics, options and positions in order to safeguard the EU's interests.
-Exposing internal views and considerations would weaken the negotiating capacity of the EU and consequently, the protection of the public interest as regards international relations.
+Exposing internal views and considerations would